-Geographically, this probably best known wine growing area Spain The majority of the 62,000 hectares of vineyards are located in the north-eastern province of La Rioja, but part of it is also in the provinces Basque country (Subzone Alavesa) and Navarra (Parts of subzone Rioja Baja).
+Geographically, this probably best known wine growing area Spain The majority of the vineyards with 62,000 hectares is located in the north-eastern province of La Rioja, but part of it is also in the provinces Basque country (Subzone Alavesa) and Navarra (Parts of subzone Rioja Baja).
 The area has a very old wine history.
+There are numerous stone carved fermentation tanks, which already have a winemaking in the antiquity testify.
+The most typical of these are the Guardaviñas in Rioja Alta in Ábalos, Briones and San Asensio.
+These domed stone structures were used as a refuge for winegrowers and their livestock in bad weather and used for monitoring crops.

-Numerous stone-carved fermentation tanks have been preserved that testify to viticulture already in antiquity.
-Efforts to designate origin and exquisite quality have a very long tradition.
-Already around the year 1560 the winemakers decided on a uniform brand for their barrels to guarantee the identity of the wines from this area.
+Efforts to origin Designation and choice quality have a long tradition.
+Already around the year 1560 the winemakers decided on a uniform brand for their barrels in order to guarantee the identity of the wines from this area.
 In 1635, the mayor of Logroño even forbid the traffic of wagons through streets lined with wine cellars.
 This was due to the concern that caused by vehicles vibrations the grape spoil and affect the maturity of the wines.
 The first written reference to one quality control dates back to 1650.
-In 1787, the "Real Sociedad Económica de Cosecheros de Rioja" was founded with the aim of promoting winegrowing, winemaking and wine trade.
-At the beginning of the 19th century, the custom of Batalla del Vino (Battle of the Wine), this great city festival is celebrated annually until today.
+In 1787, the "Real Sociedad Económica de Cosecheros de Rioja" (royal trade association of Rioja winegrowers) was founded to cultivate wine, winemaking and wine trade to promote.
+At the beginning of the 19th century, the custom of Batalla del Vino (Battle of the Wine), this great city festival is still celebrated annually.

 In 1953, the Control Council of the Denomination of Origin Rioja was founded, based on organoleptic samples and analytical Investigations check whether the wine meets the strict regulations.
 In 1991, a ministerial decree gave the region of origin Rioja the attribute "calificada" (qualified) and thus made it the first highest Spanish quality level DOCa,